microbialman/IgAScores/README.md

 #this should be of a similar value of the minimum non-zero observed value (e.g. if minum values is 0.007 use 0.001)
 pseudo <- 0.001

-#default method is probratio, additional methods available are prob, kau and palm.
+#default method is the probability ratio "probratio"", additional methods available are "prob"", "kau"" and "palm".
 prscores <- igascores(posabunds = igapos, negabunds = iganeg,
                       possizes = possize, negsizes = negsize,
                       pseudo = pseudo)